Polynomial definability in constraint languages with few subpowers: Preliminaries

-The set of all relations pp-definable from $\Gamma$, denoted by $\langle\Gamma\rangle$, forms a \emph{relational clone}, i.e., a set of relations on $A$ containing the identity relation and closed under intersections, direct products, projections, and permutations of coordinates.
+The set of all relations pp-definable from $\Gamma$, denoted by $\langle\Gamma\rangle$, forms a \emph{relational clone}, i.e., a set of relations on $A$ containing the identity relation and closed under intersections, direct products, projections to subsets of coordinates, and permutations of coordinates.
 Any constraint language $\Gamma$ that generates a relational clone $\mathcal R = \langle\Gamma\rangle$ is called a \emph{relational basis} of $\mathcal R$.
 Let us denote by $\langle\Gamma\rangle_n$ the set of all $n$-ary relations pp-definable from $\Gamma$.

+Note that the constraint satisfaction problem $\CSP(\Gamma)$ can be viewed as the problem of deciding the primitive positive fragment of the first-order theory of the relational structure $\mathbb A=(A;\Gamma)$.
+Relations $R\in\langle\Gamma\rangle$ then correspond to projections of solution sets of instances of $\CSP(\Gamma)$.

-The usefulness of pp-definability for the CSPs is summarized in the following theorem going back to \cite{jeavons_closure_1997}.
-For a modern exposition as well as generalizations see \cite{barto_polymorphisms_2017} and \cite{barto_reflections_2018}.
+But the usefulness of pp-definability for the CSP goes much further than that.
+A key observation is summarized in the following theorem going back to \cite{jeavons_closure_1997}.

 \begin{theorem} If $\Gamma$ and $\Delta$ are constraint languages such that $\Delta\subseteq\langle\Gamma\rangle$, then there is a logspace reduction from $\CSP(\Delta)$ to $\CSP(\Gamma)$. \end{theorem}